Following the irresistible scent of chocolate through Bruges

 Displaying a rich history going back to the Vikings, it is a superb example of how cities live through growth cycles, rising and falling with time as the world around them changes.
 Bruges is now classified as a UNESCO World Heritage Site.

 Here then is a city designed for people to amble through aimlessly and soak in the sights.
-Whilst that was my plan too, my senses (read nose and eyes) had other ideas.
-It felt as if every street I turned into led to a chocolate shop or bakery till I found myself sniffing my way through town, admiring the charming shopfronts, stopping occasionally to indulge in some 'yumlicious' flavours.
+Whilst that was exactly my plan, my senses (read nose and eyes) had other ideas.
+It felt as if every street I turned into led to a chocolate shop or bakery till I found myself sniffing my way through town, admiring the charming shopfronts and stopping occasionally to indulge in some yumlicious flavours.

 The presentations style is atypical.
 Warm milk (or an alternative option) comes in a huge cup.
 The chocolate and supporting paraphernalia come on a small tray.
 You are advised to drop pieces in the milk, stirring gently as they melt to the consistency you desire.
 If that wasn't enough to pull you in, the cafe's charming interiors and the stained glass are definitely worth enjoying.